Typhoon Elsie (1989)

-Typhoon Elsie, known in the Philippines as Typhoon Tasing, was one of the most intense known tropical cyclones to make landfall in the Philippines.
+Typhoon Elsie, known in the Philippines as Super Typhoon Tasing, was one of the most intense known tropical cyclones to make landfall in the Philippines.
 A powerful Category 5 super typhoon, Elsie formed out of a tropical disturbance on October 13, 1989, and initially moved relatively slowly in an area of weak steering currents.
 On October 15, the storm underwent a period of rapid intensification, attaining an intensity that corresponds to a Category 3 hurricane on the Saffir–Simpson hurricane scale.
 After taking a due west track towards the northern Philippines, the storm intensified further, becoming a Category 5 super typhoon hours before making landfall in Luzon.
 After moving inland, the typhoon rapidly weakened to a tropical storm.
 Once back over water in the South China Sea, wind shear prevented re-intensifcation.
 Elsie eventually made landfall in Vietnam on October 22 and dissipated the following day over Laos.

 In the Philippines, Elsie worsened the situation already left in the wakes of typhoons Angela and Dan.
 Although it was stronger than the previous two, Elsie caused far less damage due to the relatively sparse population in the area of landfall.
 During the storm's passage, 47 people were killed and another 363 were injured.
 Damages throughout the country amounted to $35.4 million and roughly 332,000 people were left homeless.